JamesYYang/jasn/README.md

 ## How to Use

-Scan the using port in give ip range.
+Scan the using port in given ip range.

 ```bash
 go build -o jasn.exe